shepherdingelectrons/OpenMST/README.md

 MOCfile = MST.openMOCFile('Your_filename_here.moc')
 MOCfile.Process() # Extracts all the experiments in the MOC file, and populates with all the capillary information
 ```
-If we wanted, we could choose to only populate the capillary data for certain experimenta, i.e experiments #0 and #2:
+If we wanted, we could choose to only populate the capillary data for certain experiments, i.e experiments #0 and #2:
 ```python
 import MSTProcess as MST